-How Alaskans redefined oil spill prevention and response
+How Alaskans reimagined oil spill prevention and response

 Council report documents the history and intent behind Alaska’s standard for spill response planning